openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 * `ReadIR_ImportExport` tests exports and imports of compiled model, using a graph (Conformance IR) based on model parameters.
 * `OpImplCheckTest` set checks an operation plugin implementation status, using a simple synthetic single operation graph (`Implemented`/`Not implemented`).
 The suite checks only `compile_model` without comparison with the reference.

-A result of the `conformanceTests` run is the `report_opset.xml` file.
+A result of the `ov_op_conformance_tests` run is the `report_opset.xml` file.
 It shows tests statistic, like pass rate, passed, crashed, skipped, failed tests, and plugin implementation per operation for devices.

 ## How to build